MariusZerni/project-4/README.md

 Unlock was my last project with General Assembly and the most complex project I developed during the Software Engineering Immersive course.

-For this project I decided to create a platform where people can find support and advice on following their dream career.
+For this project, I decided to create a platform where people can find support and advice on following their dream career.
 The platform allows members to create a mentor or a mentee profile and share a personal story page.
 A mentor can share external documentation, offer guidance through a chat system via the platform.